-FLIGHT ALLOWANCE FOR BABY FOODS: If you are traveling with a baby on an airplane you are permitted to take enough baby food, baby milk, and sterilized water for the entire journey.
+FLIGHT ALLOWANCE FOR BABY FOODS: Are you traveling with a baby on an airplane?

+If so, you can take enough baby food, baby milk, and sterilized water for the entire journey.
 The amount may be over the normal 100ml liquid limit in some cases.

 Airport staff at the security point may need to open the food and milk containers to screen the liquids.

 Note: You do not need to travel with a baby to carry breast milk in hand luggage.
 But, UK airport security regulations change on a regular basis.

 All the following items can go inside carry-on hand luggage with some restrictions.
 You can also store them inside your hold luggage providing the baby is present:

 Note: You may face restrictions of 100ml for products like baby lotion or nappy cream (carried in a clear bag).

 UK Department of Transport restrict the quantity of most liquids taken through airport security control to 100ml.
 But, this rule does not apply to baby milk and baby food.
 Thus, when you take a flight with a baby you are usually allowed to take baby milk and food in much higher quantities.

 As a rule, you may take as much baby foods that your infant needs for the flight.
 Even so, it is wise to prepare for some delays due to longer customs checks.